itsXactlY/webhook-orderhoe-feat.-dYdX-and-phemex/README.md

 # webhook-orderhoe-feat.-phemex
-TradingView Strategy Alert Webhook for phemex or any ccxt supported exchange plus Discord alerts.
+TradingView Strategy Alert Webhook for phemex or any ccxt supported exchange plus Discord / Telegram alerts.

 if u like this work, join me and grab an exclusive BTC bonus on top. https://phemex.com/register-vt1?referralCode=D5ATL